gabjeksuper/discord-verification-bot/README.md

 🌐 Website https://gabjeksuper.github.io/fiveguard-configuration/#anti-spoof

+# Want More?

+Discord: gabjeksuper

+Want to rent a custom bot, tailored to your server and needs?
+100% functional?
+Send me a private message on Discord (setup + hosting + future changes included).

 # Credits

 This free bot has been brought to you by the one and only unique FiveM anticheat, [fiveguard.net](https://fiveguard.net/).
 Join the [Fiveguard Discord](https://www.discord.gg/fiveguard) now.